Brad Marchand: Boston Bruins (2009–2025)

-Marchand entered the 2014–15 NHL season having worked on his offseason conditioning and the mental aspects of the game in the hopes that it would break his slump from the previous season.
-Although the Bruins' season was considered a disappointment, as the team finished the year with only 96 points and missed the playoffs for the first time since 2007, Marchand was a bright spot, leading Boston with 24 total goals and five game-winning goals.
-He spent the year on the top line with Bergeron and David Krejčí, combining with his two linemates for 50 total goals.
+Marchand entered the 2014–15 season having worked on his off-season conditioning and the mental aspects of the game in the hopes that it would break his slump from the previous season.
+On November 15, 2014, Marchand recorded his 100th career NHL assist in a 2–1 victory over the Carolina Hurricanes on a goal by Patrice Bergeron.
+On December 6, Marchand scored his 100th NHL goal in a 5–2 win over the Arizona Coyotes on Coyotes' goaltender Devan Dubnyk.
+Although the season was considered a disappointment as a team, having finished the season with only 96 points in the standings, just two points behind the Pittsburgh Penguins for the eighth and last playoff spot to miss the playoffs as a result for the first time since 2007, Marchand was a bright spot, leading Boston with 24 total goals and five game-winning goals while also recording 18 assists for 42 points in 77 contests.
 After the season, Marchand admitted in an interview that the Bruins had been "a little bit divided", and that there were "different cliques" on the team, which in turn impacted their on-ice performance.
-He also revealed that he had been battling an elbow injury ever since the 2014 playoffs, and he underwent surgery during the 2015 offseason to repair torn tendons in the area.
-After the season, 98.5 The Sports Hub named Marchand the Bruins' Third Star of the year, with Bergeron and Rask receiving the first and second stars, respectively.
+He also revealed that he had been battling an elbow injury ever since the 2014 playoffs, and he underwent surgery during the 2015 off-season to repair torn tendons in the area.
+After the season, 98.5 The Sports Hub named Marchand the Bruins' Third Star of the year, with Bergeron and Tuukka Rask receiving the first and second stars, respectively.